Audition Requirements & Repertoire

 Please upload a brief video recording demonstrating your playing abilities with repertoire of your choice.
 This recording should be recent (within the past year) and display your playing in a solo environment.

-• Two movements from a J.S.
+• Two movements of a J.S.
 Bach Sonata

 Substitutions to the listed repertoire are okay.
 If you have any questions about the audition process or requirements, please contact flute professor Dr. Tadeu Coelho at coelhot@uncsa.edu.